 It means you can visit Spain without the need for a visa but are restricted to a 90-day limit every 180 days.

-Are there many second home owners that really use their Spanish property more than 6 months a year?
+Do you know any second homeowners that use their Spanish property more than 6 months a year?

 If you were hoping that prices had crashed since Brexit, I wouldn’t be too disappointed.